 See what’s on in the Wales Millennium Centre theatre for something to do in the evening and take a stroll down the Cardiff Bay Barrage for views of the city, bay and Bristol channel.
 After that, admire the prettiness of the Norwegian church with its immense history related to famous author, Roald Dahl.
 Enjoy a meal at one of many restaurants overlooking Roald Dahl Plass and the Pierhead Building (seen below) before a visit to the uniquely vivid Senedd building, the home of the Welsh Assembly.

-See it all again the following morning, with the Cardiff University Cardiff Half Marathon journeying through the bay at mile 6.
+See it all again the following morning, with the Wizz Air Cardiff Half Marathon journeying through the bay at mile 6.